Enacted on March 1, 2008

 Article 7.
 Statement of Research Ethics Confirmation

-When submitting a manuscript for publication in the Journal, authors shall submit their statement of research ethics confirmation to the Editorial Committee.
-The submitted statement shall be reviewed by the Editorial Committee.
+When submitting a manuscript for publication in the Journal, authors shall submit their statement of research ethics confirmation to the Editorial Board.
+The submitted statement shall be reviewed by the Editorial Board.

 Matters unspecified in the regulations above shall comply with conventions or customs.